How Not To Film A Comedy Special

 Idiots just like you and I: AI and the people that make it

-To use the moniker Artificial Intelligence for the recent proliferation of the little language-based internet toys in increasingly common use is a misnomer to put it kindly.
-I absolutely abhor a fact and am loathe to include any at all in anything I do, but given my (albeit reluctant) near-decade-long experience as a software engineer, please forgive my impending use of a few.
-AI as it has been toted in many a wonderful sci-fi novel is an entirely different creature to the simple probabilistic mechanisms that dictate the results of current LLM-based “AI” products.
-An argument can be made that it a mere extension of Deep Learning protocols that have been around since the 70s, and have been the core of many a day-to-day technology for decades now.
-The feeling that these “AI” products (ChatGPT, Gemini, and other names the product of musings by an advertising department seemingly based on what a celebrity off their meds might consider naming their child) is a new cutting-edge technology is little more than a flurry of marketing on the edge of propaganda.
-Last I was aware, life-changing, paradigm-shifting innovations have generally not needed to be so incessantly forced down peoples throats to gain popularity.
+To use the moniker Artificial Intelligence for the recent proliferation of the little language-based internet toys in increasingly common use is a misnomer, to put it kindly.
+I absolutely abhor a fact and am loath to include any at all in anything I do, but given my (albeit reluctant) near-decade-long experience as a software engineer, please forgive my impending use of a few.
+AI, as it has been touted in many a wonderful sci-fi novel, is an entirely different creature from the simple probabilistic mechanisms that dictate the results of current LLM-based “AI” products.
+An argument can be made that it is a mere extension of deep learning protocols that have been around since the 1970s and have been the core of many day-to-day technologies for decades now.
+The feeling that these “AI” products (ChatGPT, Gemini, and other names—the products of musings by an advertising department seemingly based on what a celebrity off their meds might consider naming their child) represent a new, cutting-edge technology is little more than a flurry of marketing on the edge of propaganda.
+Last I was aware, life-changing, paradigm-shifting innovations have generally not needed to be so incessantly forced down people’s throats to gain popularity.

 Despite my luddidical tendencies, I would love few things more than a set of technologies that remove the need for the useless and the mundane and give me more time to do the things that give me meaning.
 But this incarnation of AI is surely not it.
 In my experience in life and in the workplace this is little more than a souped-up google search with less accurate results and many times more consequences.
-I feel as though it is fair to feel that when many begin to turn to Reddit as a source of reliable information, we have allowed things to go far too far indeed.

 In defence of tourists over travellers